cjacker/opensource-toolchain-ch32v/README.md

 *   Xpack riscv toolchain

-[xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/) provde a prebuilt toolchain for riscv. you can download it from https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/. up to this tutorial written, the lastest version is '12.2.0', after download finished, extract it and add path to PATH env, for example:
+[xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) provde a prebuilt toolchain for riscv. you can download it from [here](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/releases).

+**Note:** Due to the '-march' changes happened in gcc v12.0 and above, the latest prebuilt gcc version you can used with CH32V003 is 11.3.0. or use v10.2.0 from the deprecated [riscv-none-embed-gcc-xpack](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack).

 ```
 sudo mkdir -p /opt/xpack-riscv-toolchain
-sudo tar xf xpack-riscv-none-elf-gcc-12.2.0-3-linux-x64.tar.gz -C /opt/xpack-riscv-toolchain --strip-components=1
+sudo tar xf xpack-riscv-none-elf-gcc-11.3.0-1-linux-x64.tar.gz -C /opt/xpack-riscv-toolchain --strip-components=1
 ```

 and add `/opt/xpack-riscv-toolchain/bin` to PATH env according to your shell.